Weaving the Web

 You don’t need to be fixed, no matter what others (or that voice inside) say, but you do need support and care.

 In Weaving the Web, I walk alongside you in your grief.
-I welcome in all of you are, and what you carry.
+I welcome in all of who you are, and what you carry.

 Along the way, we’ll invite Others in to offer their care and wisdom: Ancestors, plant and elemental kin, your own deepest self.